mattermost/docs/source/administration/config-settings.rst

 Secure TLS Transport Expiry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The time in seconds that the browser remembers a site is only to be accessed using HTTPS.
 After this period, a site can be accessed using HTTP unless ``TLSStrictTransport`` is set to ``true``.
 Defaults to two years.
+Learn more `here <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security>`_.

 +-------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"TLSStrictTransportMaxAge": 63072000`` with whole number input. |